-Roth IRAs are a form of an Individual Retirement Account, which not only provide tax-free growth potential, but also a qualified distribution of earnings is tax-free.
-You contribute to a Roth IRA using after-tax money, making the contribution not tax deductible.
+Roth IRAs are a form of an Individual Retirement Account, which not only provide tax-free growth potential but also a qualified distribution of earnings is tax-free.
+You contribute to a Roth IRA using after-tax money, making the contribution not tax-deductible.

 Roth IRAs have the same contribution limits as a Traditional IRA, $5,500 per individual with a $1,000 catch-up contribution allowed for individuals age 50 or older, for 2016.
 IRA contribution limits are aggregated, meaning that you can only contribute the maximum amount whether in a Roth, Traditional, or split between the two.

-Roth IRAs are an excellent planning tool; however, they have specific requirements for contribution that are unique to Roth IRAs.
+Roth IRAs are an excellent planning tool; however, they have specific requirements for a contribution that are unique to Roth IRAs.
 If your Modified Adjusted Gross Income (MAGI) for 2016 is between $117,000 –$132,000 for a single filer or between $184,000 – $194,000 for married individuals filing jointly, then your contribution amount may be reduced or not allowed.
 Another feature is, unlike a Traditional IRA, Roth contributions are allowed after the age of 70½ if you, or your spouse if filing jointly, have earned income, MAGI limits apply.
 Additionally, you are not required to take Required Minimum Distributions during your lifetime.

 There is also the ability to convert your Traditional IRA to a Roth IRA.
 This could also be done with your employer-sponsored retirement plan if you have a triggering event such as separation from service.
 The three most important factors to consider with this are: